gabokappa/student-directory/README.md

 "9.
 Exit"
 ```

-# Step 8 #
+## Step 8 ##

 After a basic form directory I decided to do each one of these tasks in a different directory files.

 1. We're using the each() method to iterate over an array of students.
 How can you modify the program to print a number before the name of each student, e.g. "1.
-Dr. Hannibal Lecter"?[directory1.rb](https://github.com/gabokappa/student-directory/blob/master/directory1.rb)
+Dr. Hannibal Lecter"? [directory1.rb](https://github.com/gabokappa/student-directory/blob/master/directory1.rb)

 2. Modify your program to only print the students whose name begins with a specific letter. [directory2.rb](https://github.com/gabokappa/student-directory/blob/master/directory2.rb)